-Fresh pumpkin always tastes better than canned, and here’s an absolutely delicious way to display this seasonal fruit – It’s sweet, tangy, and hot (so it probably won’t be a favourite among the kids around the table, but you never know!).
+Fresh pumpkin always tastes better than canned, and here’s an delicious way to display this seasonal fruit – It’s sweet, tangy, and hot (so it probably won’t be a favorite among the kids around the table, but you never know!).

 Scandinavian Pickled Herring Bites

 My dad adores pickled herring (swears it’s one of the things that keeps him from falling ill, too).

 If you have the same type of dad (or uncle, or grandfather… You get the point), he will love this recipe absolutely (that also claims to be a perfect first experience for anyone who’s never tried the pickled fish before).